How to Prevent Mould in Wardrobe

 Before we move on to provide you with the best solutions to prevent mould and remove it if it has already invaded your space, let’s briefly discuss what mould is, exactly – just to make sure you’re targeting the right problem.

-Mould is a type of fungi that grows in damp and poorly ventilated areas and is often accompanied by a musty smell.
-It is typically soft or “furry” to the touch and can be any colour, although it most commonly appears as black, grey, or green (depending on the humidity level and the amount of light it is exposed to).
-This fungus reproduces quickly by making spores and can become a huge problem if a solution is not enforced.
+Mould is a type of fungi that thrives in damp and poorly ventilated areas.
+It is often accompanied by a musty odour.
+Mould is typically soft or has a “furry” texture when touched, and it can manifest in various colours, with black, grey, or green being the most common, depending on factors like humidity levels and exposure to light.
+This fungus reproduces rapidly through the production of spores and can become a significant problem if it is not addressed with a proper solution.

 Why Is It Important That Mould Is Removed?